So, you’ve splashed out on a Facebook advert and you’re ready and waiting for the sales to roll in – fantastic!

 And what can you do to make sure you’re getting the most out of it?

 This is where Facebook pixel (and event tracking) comes in.
-Put in the most simple of terms, the Facebook pixel is a piece of code.
+Put in the simplest of terms, the Facebook pixel is a piece of code.

 When it’s used on a website page and somebody visits that page, the pixel kicks into action and it alerts Facebook that a browser has visited that specific page.